stephlagoon/Cyber-Security-Projects/README.md

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
+Ansible was used to automate the configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it allows you to configure multiple machines simultaneously while also minimizing errors.

 The playbook implements the following tasks: